-Deep 6 use AI to analyse structured and unstructured clinical data, including doctors’ notes and other free-text documents.
+Deep 6 use AI to analyze structured and unstructured clinical data, including doctors’ notes and other free-text documents.
 Clinical data is separated into key elements while also protecting sensitive health information.

 Deep 6 is only a startup business but with more investment, the technology is there to make a difference for medical professionals attempting to find patients for clinical trials.

 The importance of what Deep 6 does cannot be understated.
 Today, the majority of drug trials are filled with referral patients.
 In simple terms, doctors refer patients to a trial.
 What Deep 6 is trying to do is simple and brilliant.
 They’re trying to mine patient data to proactively identify perfect candidates for a specific drug trial.
 If successful at scale, this could redefine biotech trials as a whole.